Using food vouchers to combat the food crisis in Yemen

 1. Food vouchers are cheaper and more efficient

-Food vouchers are much faster, easier and cheaper to than actual food items.
+Food vouchers are much faster, easier and cheaper than actual food items.
 There's no need for complicated logistics to distribute food or for warehouses to store it.

 This means we can act quickly and reach more families with life-saving food.